MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Version 2.1 Future Modifications
 Currently working on using a managed Integer Array instead of using a managed Variant containing the Integer Array.
 This should further improve the performance of encoding case sensitive string keys.
 Currently still resolving some issues with creating a SafeArray for an Integer Array, thou hopefully have found a solution.

-Finally have resolved issues with a creating a SafeArray descriptor for managed Integer Array and currently designinging a class for a managed Integer Array.
-Version 2.1 should be completed ASAP (couple of weeks) after polishing the code and testing and implemented if indeed improves performance.
+Finally have resolved issues with a creating a SafeArray descriptor for managed Integer Array and currently designinging a class for a for it.
+Version 2.1 should be completed ASAP (couple of weeks) after polishing the code and testing and implemented, if indeed improves performance.

 Testing of reading a variant containing an Integer array verses reading an Integer array is about three times slower.
-Overall the encoding case sensitive string keys hopefully expecting around at least 10% improvement when implemented.
+Overall the encoding case sensitive string keys hopefully expecting around at least 5-10% improvement when implemented.